Policy Learning with Competing Agents

-The last statement of Theorem \ref{theo:equilibrium} gives conditions for $q(P(\beta, \cdot))$ to be a contraction---it is a contraction if the scores $\omega_{i}(s; \beta)$ are contractions in $s$ for all agents $i$.
+The last part of Theorem \ref{theo:equilibrium} gives conditions for the population quantile mapping $q(P(\beta, \cdot))$ to be a contraction with Lipschitz constant less than $\bar{\kappa}$.
 Importantly, these conditions are sufficient, but not necessary.
-To see this, we find that the derivative of $q(P(\beta, s))$ with respect to $s$ is a convex combination of the derivatives of $\omega_{i}(s; \beta)$ with respect to $s$.
-Since a univariate differentiable function is a contraction if and only if its derivative is bounded between $-1$ and $1$, if $\omega_{i}(s; \beta)$ is a contraction for all agents $i$, then $q(P(\beta, \cdot))$ is a contraction.
-Nevertheless, it is possible for $q(P(\beta, \cdot))$ to be a contraction even if $\omega_{i}(s; \beta)$ is not a contraction for some agents $i$. \end{section}
+We find that the derivative of $q(P(\beta, \cdot))$ is a convex combination of the derivatives of the agents' expected scores $\omega_{i}(\cdot; \beta)$.
+Our conditions imply that these derivatives have magnitude less than $\bar{\kappa}$ for all agents, so $q(P(\beta, \cdot))$ must also have derivative with magnitude less than $\bar{\kappa}$ and thus be a contraction with Lipschitz constant less than $\bar{\kappa}$.
+Nevertheless, it is possible for $q(P(\beta, \cdot))$ to be a contraction even if $\omega_{i}(s; \beta)$ is not a contraction for every agent $i$.